CRNY: A story about a Cavaletti and a website.

-After assessing all of their needs, I worked with CRNY’s staff including Dr. Brown, Jennifer Franchetti, and Dwight Edwards to design and develop their new website, update their logo and branding, define a social media strategy, train their staff, and provide technical support as needed.
-I also designed and built a wooden Cavaletti, which is essentially an inverted ladder with removable rungs, for their staff to use with patients during agility exercises.
+I consulted Dr. Brown ans the CRNY as I designed and built a wooden Cavaletti, which essentially is an inverted ladder with removable rungs, for their staff to use with canine patients during agility exercises.

 Traditionally, a Cavaletti is a wooden jump that horse trainers typically use to improve the agility, balance, coordination, and musculoskeletal strength of their horses.
 Dog trainers and rehab facilities use smaller obstacles to help train and rehab canines.
 Dr. Brown and the CRNY team had been using an inferior plastic setup that was prone to falling down during use, problematic, and poorly made.
 After using a colleague’s hand built Cavaletti in Northern California, Dr. Brown commissioned me to design and build a Cavaletti for CRNY.